Laura Enever

-Laura Enever is an Australian professional surfer.
+Laura Enever (born 14 November 1991) is an Australian professional surfer.
 Enever was the ASP Women's World Junior Champion in 2009.
 She made her professional debut in 2011.

 As of March 2015, Enever competes at the highest level of professional surfing, touring with the World Surf League.
 She finished 10th in final standings for the 2014 Women's Samsung Galaxy Championship Tour.